-6.2 You can cancel your subscription immediately if:
+6.2 You can cancel your subscription immediately if;

-- we tell you that we can't advise you because of a regulatory issue, such as a conflict of interest; - we've made a change to your legal advice subscription that affects you adversely (see section 4.3)

-• we are in serious breach of these terms and conditions (see section 7.3);
+we tell you that we can't advise you because of a regulatory issue, such as a conflict of interest; we've made a change to your legal advice subscription that affects you adversely (see section 4.3) we are in serious breach of these terms and conditions (see section 7.3);

-If you cancel in any of these circumstances, we will give you a full refund of your subscription payment and any joining fee paid if you are within the first 14 days of joining and have not received any legal advice, otherwise we will provide a pro rata refund of the subscription payment you have made for the subscription year you're cancelling in.
+If you cancel in any of these circumstances, we will give you a full refund of your subscription payment and any joining fee paid if you are within the first 14 days of joining and have not received any legal advice or guidance, otherwise we will provide a pro rata refund of the subscription payment you have made for the subscription month you're cancelling in.
 We'll base this on the number of days left on your subscription.

-You can cancel by calling 02922 670 172 to cancel.
-Alternatively, you can email wls@which.co.uk - some template wording for a cancellation notification can be found inSchedule 2 of these terms - or contact us through live chat via. our webpage - legalservice.which.co.uk.
+You can cancel by calling 02922 670 172, alternatively, you can email wls@ which.co.uk - or contact us through live chat via our webpage - legalservice. which.co.uk.
+If you are cancelling in the first 14 days you could use the template wording for a cancellation notification in Schedule 2 of these terms and conditions if you prefer.

-7. If things go wrong 7.1 What happens if you misuse our service?
+7. If things go wrong

+7.1 What happens if you misuse our service?